isomerpages/moe-meridiansec/_uniquely-meridian/Learning for Life Programme (LLP) – Community Youth Leadership.md

 ![](/images/Uniquely%20Meridian/LLP%20Community%20Youth%20Leadership/llp_02.jpg)

-The school integrates the **Five K&P Practices of Exemplary Leadership** in nurturing compassionate leaders.
+The school integrates the **Five K&amp;P Practices of Exemplary Leadership** in nurturing compassionate leaders.

 The Five Practices of Exemplary Leadership® is a functional leadership model offered by James Kouzes and Barry Posner (1987) in their book, “The Leadership Challenge.”
 It reveals a cluster of behaviours identified through a thematic analysis of what people did when they were at their “personal best” in leading others.
 The Five Practices of Exemplary Leadership are namely Model the Way, Inspire a Shared Vision, Challenge the Process, Enable Others to Act and Encourage the Heart.